-Directors and key management personnel agreed to take all fees between May 2019 and September 2021 as equity post period end.
-The equity was issued in June 2021 and December 2021 (refer note 20 of the audited financial statements).
-Amounts payable for the period from October 2021 to December 2021 have not been issued and are represented by unissued share capital (refer note 20 of the audited financial statements).
+Directors and key management personnel agreed to take fees between May 2019 and September 2021 as equity, which was issued in June 2021 and December 2021 (refer note 20 of the audited financial statements).
+Amounts payable for the period from October 2021 to December 2022 have not been issued and are represented by unissued share capital (refer note 20 of the audited financial statements).